eugenwintersberger/pnitools/doc/source/cli_tools/mcaops.rst

     .
     .

-Furthermore, in particular when using :program:`mcaops` in batch mode and in connection with :program:`nxtee`.
-In this case every result spectrum should be plotted in a single line.
-For this purpose one has to change the channel separator character from its default value (a carrige return) to something else (for instance a simple whitespace).
-The global option :option:`--channel-sep` does exactly this.
+In the output stream, by default, the individual channels are separated by a carriage return.
+In particular when using :program:`mcaops` in batch mode and in connection with :program:`nxtee` it is necessary to change this to a different symbol as for :program:`nxtee` the carriage return would indicate a new data point.
+A reasonable choice would be to change the channel separator character to a whitespace.
+This can be achieved by the global option :option:`--channel-sep`.
 With :option:`--channel-sep=' '` the above output would alter to

 .. code-block:: text